mcfly-io/generator-sublime/README.md

 You can use the `--hideWelcome` option to hide the welcome message.
 This is usefull when you compose this generator with your own so you don't get twice welcome messages.

+## Results
+This generator will scaffold the following files:
+* .jshintrc
+* .jscsrc
+* .tern-project
+* .jsbeautifyrc
+* .gitignore

 ## License

 MIT